 17. Quality content

-While all of the above are great ways to increase your traffic, I can’t stress enough how quality content is the most important one of all.
+While all of the above are great ways to increase your traffic, I can’t stress enough how quality content is the most important.
 You need to take the time when writing a post to ensure it has the proper keywords and helps the user.
 If the user does not like what you are writing, they will click out.
 But, it is more than the user.
 It is also Google.